CodeWringer/ambersteel/documents/en/species/human/cultures/arnshyran/arnshyran.md

   * How common are such disasters?
 * How early do people get up in the morning?
 * Are clocks common, or do people tell time by the sun or by listening for church or town-hall bells or some other public alarm?

+## Social Interactions
+Social interaction is usually only tolerable if alcoholic beverages are involved.
+Raiders stick together, much like families, but once their business together is concluded, they scatter.

+### Family
+Most fathers prefer being tough and harsh, dominating the family and leaving little room for their wife to interfere.
+It is important to uphold the honor of the family, through whatever means necessary.
+A father's primary concern is always the strength of their sons, to ensure the security of the family.

+Despite that, sons feel the obligation to honor the blood-ties, but foster a cold relationship to their father, while they feel they barely know their mother.

+Daughters are commonly married off to create alliances by extending the family.
+Blood ties are important and secure peace.

+### Events
+#### Raid
+Arnshyrans often organize raids, sailing along the coastlines, to where they suspect weak settlements and then landing to plunder and murder with impunity.

+### Behavioral Norms

+### Social Status
+Wealth equals power and thus social status.
+Wealth comes from raids and is thus a privilege of great raiders and warriors.

+It is displayed through jewelry and finely crafted weapons and armor.

+## Fashion
+Arnshyrans prefer to wear their mail-armor underneath large and fluffy furs.
+Bracelets and circlets of gold and silver flaunt their owner's wealth.

+They combine both beauty and brutality in their style of clothing.

+## Hygiene
+Despite their affinity for the sea, only few Arnsyhrans can actually swim.
+They've little care for personal hygiene, often reeking of booze and leaving their clothes caked in dried blood, almost proudly displaying it.

+## Music and Art
+Preferring war drums and horns, they don't really play music for fun, but to psyche themselves up for battle.

+Their art mostly consists of carved menhirs, resembling their gods.

+## Writing
+Only the lore masters know how to read and write, often curating their own small library, but commonly being employed by chieftains to handle messenging services.

+## Cuisine
+Mostly occupying the coastal regions and lacking access to arable land, they mostly eat fish or whatever they bring back from their raids.

+## Morality and Ethics
+Might and the gods' favor makes right and the Arnshyrans have plenty of both.

+## Spirituality

+## World View

+## Sports and Competition
+### Wrestling
+It is customary for wrestling competitions to be held, where participants have to either force their opponent out of the ring or to the ground.
+Violence is encouraged.

+### Spear-fishing
+Young men often compete in spear-fishing.
+The heavier the catch, the better.

+### Shield-Breaking
+As a means of settling disputes, a competition of shield-breaking can be held, in which two duelists are equipped with an axe and round shield.
+They fight not to the death, but until one participant has broken three of his opponent's round shields before he breaks his.

+## Names

+### First Names
+*

+### Last Names
+*